The 19th Annual Conference on Team-Based Learning will be held March 14-17, 2020 in Portland, Oregon, with pre-meeting workshops on March 14-15, 2020.

 All attendees of the meeting can submit in advance an abstract for a poster.
 Abstracts will be reviewed by the Program Committee for quality and relevance.
 Accepted posters will be displayed in a specific location so posters can be viewed throughout the main conference.
 Abstracts will be 300 words or less in length.
 While references are a usual component of a poster, they do not need to be included in the 300-word abstract.
 Please do not include figures in your abstract.

-Oral presentations are 15 minutes in duration including 5 minutes for discussion with the audience.
+Authors are invited to present their research results in an oral presentation.
+These oral presentations will be 20 minutes in duration, including 10 minutes for the research summary and 10 minutes for a discussion with the audience.
 Abstracts will be 300 words or less in length.

 We are asking for abstracts for three different tracks: